 All its undergraduate programs have received accreditation from the UAE Ministry of Higher Education and Scientific Research.
+The Bachelor of Architecture program is further accredited by the National Architectural Accrediting Board (NAAB) of the United States.

 The College of Architecture, Art and Design grounds its curriculum in the conviction that good design results from a combination of a deep understanding of culture, ethical engagement in society and a respect for the creative skills needed to build a sustainable material culture.